intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/run_experiment.md

 ## Explore Experiment Data (Sensitivity Profile)

-When the experiment is complete, the experiment data can be retrieved from Cassandra.
+When the experiment is complete, the results can be retrieved from Cassandra.
 Swan ships with a Jupyter Notbook which provides an environment for loading the samples and generating sensitivity profiles.
 For instructions on how to run Jupyter Notebook, please refer to the [Jupyter user guide](../../../jupyter/README.md).